tekknolagi/tekknolagi.github.com/_drafts/2020-08-29-compiling-a-lisp-0.md

 * Heap overflow handler and garbage collector
 * Stack overflow handler
 * Improved code generation

+And optional add-ons not described in the original paper:

 * An intermediate representation for optimization
+* Generate executables and write them to disk
+* An interpreter with optional just-in-time compiler

 You may have noticed that this is a *lot* of steps, and there are some steps that I intend to take but have completely omitted because I want to roll them